 Soul?
 What is this?
 Bike night at Hot Italian?

 It’s not just classic rock.
-One of my favorite records of all time is the Circle Jerks’ Golden Shower of Hits, and lemme tell you, son, compared to the relatively high-quality Sixties recordings mentioned above, this album sounds like dog shit, technically speaking.
+One of my favorite records of all time is the Circle Jerks’ Golden Shower of Hits, and lemme tell you, son, compared to the relatively high-quality Sixties and Seventies recordings mentioned above, this album sounds like dog shit, technically speaking.

 Maybe it’s because this music is tied to a particular time in my life—there’s that nostalgia again—but I love it.